QwenLM/PolyMath/README.md

 ## 📖 Introduction

-**PolyMath** is a multilingual mathematical reasoning benchmark **covering 18 languages** and **4 easy-to-hard difficulty levels**.
-Our benchmark ensures *difficulty comprehensiveness*, *language diversity*, and *high-quality translation*, making it a highly discriminative multilingual mathematical benchmark in the era of reasoning LLMs.
+**PolyMath** is a multilingual mathematical reasoning benchmark covering 18 languages and 4 easy-to-hard difficulty levels, with 9,000 high-quality problem samples.
+Our benchmark ensures difficulty comprehensiveness, language diversity, and high-quality translation, making it a highly discriminative multilingual mathematical benchmark in the era of reasoning LLMs.

 ## ✨ Features

-- 📈 **Broad Difficulty Range:** PolyMath defines and partitions mathematical difficulty across four levels using two core dimensions: **Thought Depth** and **Knowledge Breadth**, ranging from K-12 to Olympiad and advanced frontier mathematics, with 125 problems per language at each level.
+- 📈 **Broad Difficulty Range:** PolyMath defines and partitions **mathematical difficulty across four levels** using two core dimensions: *Thought Depth* and *Knowledge Breadth*, ranging from K-12 to Olympiad and advanced frontier mathematics, with **125 problems per language at each level**.

 <div align="center">
   <img src="ASSETS/level.png" alt="logo" width="85%"/>